Faezehabibi/pc_tutorial/information_flow.md

   to the Retina is backward and top-down.

-  * If brain be be considered as the source of information where the prediction of the stimuli is sourced (earliest), and the information goes forward in time, downward to the lower-level in the brain for (later) assessment, then the information path is top-down and forward; while the information from Retina to the higher level of the brain is backward and bottom-up.
-(Predictive Coding case: information is sourced at the brain in time $t=t_0$)
+  * In Predictive Coding: Brain is considered as the source of information where the prediction of the stimuli is sourced (earliest), and the information goes forward in time, downward to the lower-level in the brain for (later) assessment, then the information path is top-down and forward; while the information from Retina to the higher level of the brain is backward and bottom-up.
+(Information is sourced at the brain in time $t=t_0$)